 The first edition of EMQ under Missio Nexus will be published in the first quarter of 2018 as a digital publication.
 Existing EMQ subscribers will be informed about changes to their subscription in the months ahead.

-About Missio Nexus: Missio Nexus is the largest and most inclusive expression of Great Commission oriented evangelicals in North America (US and Canada) that fosters shared learning, opportunities for collaborative action, and produces increased effectiveness through its many mission-orientated products, programs, and services.
+About Missio Nexus: Missio Nexus is a network and community of Great Commission oriented evangelicals in North America (US and Canada) that fosters shared learning, opportunities for collaborative action, and produces increased effectiveness through its many mission-orientated products, programs, and services.
 Missio Nexus membership is estimated to represent almost 30,000 globally dispersed staff.